 Once the application is approved, program staff will work with your service providers to confirm past-due balances and make payments.
-Payment times will vary depending on whether the provider is a District vendor and how responsive they are.
+Payment times will vary depending on whether the provider is a currently registered District vendor.
 We’ll notify you of payment status along the way.

 What if the organization I owe does not register as a DC vendor?